nikerla/vc-content/pages/blogs/news/2015-07-03-virtocommerce-blog.md

 ﻿---
 author: VirtoCommerce
-category: VirtoCommerce News
+category: virtocommerce-news
 date: 2015-07-03 09:00
 excerpt: Virto Commerce is the most innovative .NET open source product developed on top of Virto Commerce Platform.
 Platform is created with full compliance of SOLID and DDD principles.
 permalink: blog/virtocommerce-blog
-tags: [Announcements, VirtoCommerce, blog]
+tags: [announcements, virtocommerce, blog]
 title: "Virto Commerce Blog"
 ---
 Virto Commerce is the most innovative .NET open source product developed on top of Virto Commerce Platform.
 Platform is created with full compliance of SOLID and DDD principles.
 It is designed to run on both Microsoft Cloud (Azure) and IIS environments and is based on the latest technology stack including AngularJS, ASP.NET Web API, MVC and Entity Framework.